OPERATION OF THE ASTROLABE

 ---------------------------------

-Rotate the rete-regula to place the target on the east side of the
+Rotate the rete-regula to place the target on the east horizon for

 Find when a target culminates